Infant Feeding Support

 Breastfeeding Support

-We have achieved Gold UNICEF Baby Friendly Accreditation, which celebrates excellent and sustained practice in support of infant feeding and parent-infant relationships, and as part of this we can provide and signpost families to a wide range of breastfeeding support across Leeds and we maintain a culture of kindness within our service and organisation:
+We have achieved Gold UNICEF Baby Friendly Accreditation, which celebrates excellent and sustained practice in support of infant feeding and parent-infant relationships.
+We can provide and signpost families to a wide range of breastfeeding support across Leeds:

-- Preparation for Birth and Beyond (PBB): PBB is an Antenatal course available to all first-time parents to help them to prepare for their baby’s arrival and includes topics such as understanding baby’s brain development, birth, feeding, sleep and relationships.
-You can find out more from your midwife or by contacting our Single Point of Access on 0113 8435683.
-We are currently offering these courses virtually and face to face across the city, some of which take place in the evening.
+- Preparation for Birth and Beyond (PBB): PBB is an Antenatal course available to all first-time parents to help them to prepare for their baby’s arrival.
+Topics include baby’s brain development, feeding, birth, sleep and relationships.
+You can find out more from your midwife or by contacting our Single Point of Access (SPA) on 0113 8435683.
+We are currently offering these courses virtually and face to face across the city, during the day and evening.

-- Leeds Maternity Breastfeeding Clinic: This clinic is run by the Infant Feeding Team, comprised of Specialist Midwives and Support Workers.
-It offers personalised support to women and babies who encounter difficulties in the postnatal period (up to 28 days post birth), email leedsth-tr.breastfeedingclinic@nhs.net for further information or to self-refer.
+- Leeds Maternity Breastfeeding Clinic: This clinic is run by Midwives and Support Workers in the Leeds Maternity Infant Feeding Team.
+The clinic offers personalised support to women and babies who encounter breastfeeding challenges up to 28 days post birth.
+Email leedsth-tr.breastfeedingclinic@nhs.net for further information or to self-refer.

-- 1:1 Virtual Feeding Support: If you require any general feeding advice, please call our Single Point of Access on 0113 8435683
+- 1:1 Virtual Feeding Support: If you need any general feeding advice, please call our Single Point of Access on 0113 8435683

-- Breastfeeding Peer Support Groups: Bosom Buddies provide mum-to-mum breastfeeding information and support in groups.
-These groups are run by trained breastfeeding peer supporters.
-Peer supporters are mothers who have themselves breastfed and have undertaken a training course.
-They are not able to give specific advice but can offer suggestions and signpost to the most appropriate and timely help.
-Any breastfeeding mum is welcome!
+- Breastfeeding Peer Support Groups: Leeds Bosom Buddies run groups across Leeds, offering breastfeeding information and support, led by trained peer supporters.
+All breastfeeding parents are welcome!
 See Leeds Bosom Buddies on Facebook for the latest information and groups.
-Family Heath Workers attend three Bosom Buddies groups per week.
+Our 0-19 Family Heath Workers also attend several groups every week.

 - Enhanced Breastfeeding Support: Families can be referred for Enhanced Breastfeeding Support by their 0-19 Specialist Public Health Nurse (Health Visitor).
 Enhanced Breastfeeding Practitioners support families in their own homes and have a special interest in Breastfeeding.